esyede/alitphp/README.md

 ### Documentation
-Full documentation is work in progress..
+Full documentation is still work in progress..

 ### To-do List